christopherburke/gdb_xt2np/README.md

 ### Version 0.1

+### FAQ
+* For modest sized arrays gdb complains about a max-size-value limit.
+Within gdb, `set max-size-value unlimited` will remove this warning, but beware you are not trying to bring too large of an array to numpy.
+Your system needs memory for holding multiple copies

 ### AUTHORS
 Christopher J. Burke.
 Inspiration for this came from several blogs and posts.
 * [Greg Law pyton pretty printer basics](https://undo.io/resources/gdb-watchpoint/here-quick-way-pretty-print-structures-gdb/)